Bali vs Thailand | A Brutally Honest Comparison

 With decisions like these, it’s a tough life right?

-While both destinations are incredible, and in an ideal world you could travel to both Bali AND Thailand, I’m assuming you’re here because you have limited time and need to figure out whether it is better to visit Bali vs Thailand in your situation.
+While both destinations are incredible, and in an ideal world you could travel to Bali Thailand (and everywhere else in SE Asia), I’m assuming you’re here because you have limited time and need to figure out whether it is better to visit Bali vs Thailand in your situation.